arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 1. Open the JSON file you downloaded in the previous task in Visual Studio and locate the **parameters** section.

 1. You will create your custom template by updating the websites with SQL Database template to use the site name parameter with the _\_db_ prefix as the database name.
-You will remove the _databaseName_ parameter as it is no longer required.
+Remove the _databaseName_ parameter as it is no longer required.

 1. Locate the **resources** section with type _databases_ and replace the **name** property with the following code.